How to keep fit for free via YouTube, Instagram, apps etc

 - Running Heroes.
 MSE Laura F: "If the puny carrot of longer life and better health isn't enough to get you running, the free Running Heroes app (available on iOS and Android) will bribe you fit with discounts."

 You link it to your exercise tracking app of choice, such as Fitbit or Strava, and sign up to challenges.
 Completing them earns you 'coins', which can be redeemed against discounts.
-At the time of writing, these include 20% off Adidas, Under Armour and Oakley.
+At the time of writing, these include 40% off a case of 12 Virgin Wines and 20% off Pact Coffee.

 - Zombies, Run!
 MSE Petar's recommended running app is actually more of a game.
 It pitches you as one of the few survivors of a zombie epidemic, who is a runner en route to one of humanity's last remaining outposts, and whose help is needed to gather supplies, rescue survivors and defend homes.